 Song charts

-Most song charts use a variation of the Song Equivalent or Stream Equivalent ratio.
-Refer to those here.
+Most song consumption charts use a variation of the Song Equivalent or Stream Equivalent ratio.
+(Refer to those here).

-A full Hot 100 chart grid does not list component metrics.
+A Hot 100 chart grid does not break out component metrics.
 It includes only one column: the Song Equivalent total.

 Genre-specific “Hot” charts may be subject to different recurrent rules.

-Due to the level of detail, even the expanded version of a Luminate Hits chart grid won’t display all columns at once.
+All Luminate Hits charts provide a comprehensive breakdown of the metrics that make up a Song Equivalent.
+Due to the level of detail, even the expanded chart grid won’t display all columns at once.
 Scroll from side to side or open the Columns menu at right to remove component metrics from the grid.

 Song Equivalent = Total Song Equivalent figure used to rank the chart